8 Reasons Why Flirting With Others While In A Relationship Can Be Risky

 Take a look at some red-flag indicators to help you decide if the innocuous flirting has stepped over the line.

-• It has a sexual agenda.
-If there are sexual overtones, no matter how slight, you may want to take a step back.
+It has a sexual agenda.
+If there is sexual tension, no matter how slight, you may want to take a step back.

 3. Your partner could be jealous if you flirt